openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 or floating-point operands other than ``NaN``:

--  The value produced by the operator '``<``' is ``true`` if the value of the left-hand operand is less than that of the right-hand operand.
+-  The value produced by the operator '``<``' is ``true`` if the value of the left-hand-side operand is less than that of the right-hand-side operand.
    Otherwise, the value is ``false``.
--  The value produced by the operator '``<=``' is ``true`` if the value of the left-hand operand is less than or equal to that of the right-hand operand.
+-  The value produced by the operator '``<=``' is ``true`` if the value of the left-hand-side operand is less than or equal to that of the right-hand-side operand.
 Otherwise, the value is ``false``.
--  The value produced by the operator '``>``' is ``true`` if the value of the left-hand operand is greater than that of the right-hand operand.
+-  The value produced by the operator '``>``' is ``true`` if the value of the left-hand-side operand is greater than that of the right-hand-side operand.
    Otherwise, the value is ``false``.
--  The value produced by the operator '``>=``' is ``true`` if the value of the left-hand operand is greater than or equal to that of the right-hand operand.
+-  The value produced by the operator '``>=``' is ``true`` if the value of the left-hand-side operand is greater than or equal to that of the right-hand-side operand.
 Otherwise, the value is ``false``.

 .. index::
    integer operand